Dev-McL/Dev-McL.github.io/_projects/2024-10-10-shearsense-uist.md

 ---
 layout: post
 title: "ShearSense SPIN UIST 2024"
 date: 2024-10-10
 categories: [projects]
-permalink: /posts/2024/10/shearsense-UIST-2024/
 ---

 ShearSense is a novel haptic sensor that captures nuanced touch features, designed for affective touch applications.
-This project will be presented at UIST 2024.
+By measuring shear and normal stress, the sensor reveals detailed aspects of touch interaction, making it valuable for emotional communication in human-robot interaction.
+This project will be presented at UIST 2024, showcasing its application in creating more responsive and empathetic robots.
+Read the paper <a href="https://dl.acm.org/doi/10.1145/3654777.3676346" target="_blank">here.</a>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rSG6I3IIdXU" frameborder="0" allowfullscreen></iframe>

 <!-- ---